 Konstanz is another very famous destination I would like to include in the list of the most underrated cities in Germany.
 Bordered by the enticing Lake Constance, Konstanz is home to some of the most incredible ancient remains, old museums, and full of picture-perfect things to explore.

 The church’s remaining infrastructure comprises magnificent murals, wood carvings, a marble and gold chancel, and two colossal organs.
-Presently, the striking interior and the sightseeing platform above the tower remain to be Konstanz’s most hyped tourist attractions.
+Presently, the striking interior and the sightseeing platform above the tower remain to be Konstanz’s most hyped tourist attractions.10) Fulda

 Situated an hour’s ride away from the thriving city of Frankfurt is Fulda, a rather serene, historic place and also one of the most underrated cities in Germany.
 Fulda does not fall short of places to see.
 You are bound to be mesmerized by its appeal of breathtaking architecture, the twin-towered cathedral, palaces, and churches.